UQ-PAC/BASIL/readme.md

 #### resolveOutParams()

-We refer to the parameters which functions accept as input as ‘in-parameters’, and any returned variable as the ‘out-parameter’.
+We refer to the parameters that are passed in as input as ‘in-parameters’, and any returned variable as the ‘out-parameter’.
 This layer does a similar thing to what the previous layer did with in-parameters, except with out-parameters instead.
 In other words, we’re replacing all references to the register being used to carry the return value, with the human-readable parameter name.

 #### resolveVars()